nuagenetworks/monolithe/README.md

 ### Step 2: generate the tdldk

-    $ ./commands/monogen-sdk --config examples/conf/conf.ini --folder examples/specifications
+    $ ./commands/monogen-sdk -f examples/specifications -L python

-> Customizable using the configuration and the content of the `vanilla/sdk` folder.
+> Customizable using the configuration and the content of the `vanilla/python` folder.

 > You can also generate the sdk documentation by adding the `--doc` argument.
 But it's slow.

-You'll see a `codegen` directory created under `examples`.
+You'll see a `codegen/python` directory created under `examples`.

 It contains all the auto-generated sdk source code according to the specifications files.